Best Wedges for High Handicappers and Beginners (Most forgiving wedges)

 Square Strike Wedge

-The way to use these wedges is to learn the bump and run technique which they help to get you started learning.
-After a while playing these, you grow in confidence and are able to get into "normal" wedges again.
+The way to use these wedges is to learn the bump and run technique.
+After a while of playing these, you grow in confidence and are able to get into "normal" wedges again.
+Square Strike can be both a permanent solution as well as a temporary confidence building club.

-I'm not very impressed with people who dismiss these types of clubs out of hand without even trying them.
-The struggles for a lot of golfers is the chipping and these are legal for tournament play and help the average person with a problem, to learn the basics of a bump and run shot which is the essential chipping shot for golf.
+The struggles for a lot of golfers is the chipping and these are legal for tournament play and help the average person with a problem.
+They will teach you the basics of a bump and run shot which is the essential chipping shot for golf.
+You can see my video on Youtube about the style of chipping you need to use these clubs.

 Pros